 This is a competitive advantage, actually, as many of their customers like this friendly, more casual experience versus a more stuffy one.

 The difference between Lyft vs. Uber pricing is slight.

-But when it comes to coverage area, Uber has a clear hand over Lyft, who does not have as much of an international presence as like Uber.
+But when it comes to coverage areas, Uber has a clear hand over Lyft, which does not have as much of an international presence as Uber.

 Spread across 60 countries, Uber clearly outshines its counterpart Lyft in terms of coverage area, as the latter has its presence in only six countries outside the United States of America.